flash62au/WiTcontroller/README.md

 If you create a copy of the file ``language_deutsch.h`` (with a new name) and change the German text it contains to any language you wish (using the English text on the right as a guide to what is needed) you can add that file as an include in ``config_buttons.h``.

 I would welcome it if you then sent me the file you created for inclusion in this repository.

+I would appreciate any assistance to improve or add to the translations.
+If you are interested, please contact me directly for instructions.

 <br/>